SantonyChoi/docs/docs/overview.md

 #### Secured with hardware

 Unlike most current wallets which are stored locally on your computer, our wallets are stored in tamper-proof hardware security modules.
 The keys never leave the hardware.
-We believe this is far more secure.
+We believe this is far more secure than many of the current solutions that store your keys locally on your device and read them into memory.

 #### Fully recoverable accounts

-Since your wallet is tied to your user account, it can be recovered if you forget your password.
-This kind of recovery is more secure than writing down a recovery phrase.
+Since your wallet is tied to your user account, it can be recovered if you forget your password, lose your phone, or get a new computer.
+This kind of recovery is more secure than writing down a passphrase.

+## How it works

+We use OAuth to provide access to a user's wallet.
+Through our SDK your app can request access to a user's Bitski account.
+If permission is granted, your app can then use standard tools like web3.js to interact with the Ethereum network.
+Learn more in [Authentication](oauth.md).